 This entry is about extension of morphisms, dual to lift.
 For extensions in the sense of “added structure” see at group extension, Lie algebra extension, infinitesimal extension etc. In foundations and formal logic there is also extension (semantics) and context extension.

 The extension of a morphism along a monomorphism is a morphism such that .
 One sometimes, extends along more general morphisms than monomorphisms.

-The dual problem is the problem of lifting a morphism along an epimorphism (or more general map) to become a morphism such that .
+The dual problem is the problem of lifting a morphism through an epimorphism (or more general map) , giving a morphism such that .